 My research and writing explore the material histories of language, knowledge, and culture.
-I am interested in excavating the global processes of transmission, reception, and reproduction by which dominant forms and ideas acquire legibility and popular currency—across and within local geographies, written cultures, and discursive traditions.
+I am interested in excavating the global processes of transmission, reception, and reproduction by which dominant forms and ideas acquire legibility and popular currency—across and between local geographies, written cultures, and discursive traditions.

 Latin woodcut map of Palestine from the Rudimentum Novitiorum (A handbook for beginners), which is a history of the world published in Lübeck, Germany in 1475 and contains what are considered to be the first printed maps.